 Chinese Herbs Treat Nonalcoholic Fatty Liver Disease

-The researchers studied 224 patients with liver disease from six hospitals – each affiliated with a university.
+The researchers, from China’s Shanghai University of Traditional Chinese Medicine, studied 224 patients with liver disease from six hospitals – each affiliated with a university.
 The study was conducted for 24 weeks.
 The patients were given either a placebo or a five gram sachet of the herbal formula called Jiang Zhi Granule for the six month test period.

 The doctors then examined the patients with a test called the Liver-spleen volume analysis.
 This is performed using computed tomography.
 Several studies have confirmed that this diagnostic test shows the health of the liver.
 When the volume of the liver is relatively larger than the volume of the spleen, this indicates a healthier condition of the liver.
 Thus when the ratio between the spleen’s volume and the liver’s volume is smaller, this indicates a worse condition – and a worse prognosis for liver disease.